 My name is Kate Chesters and I am a Liverpool artist specialising in abstract landscape and seascape paintings.
 I am based in a shared studio space with other artists on Victoria Street in Liverpool city centre.

-I have been regularly practicing art for around ten years, studying it at school and university to Masters level, but it was when I got my art studio in March 2016 that I feel I truly started experimenting with my own personal style.
-Except for my fellow contemporaries that I share my creative space with, I didn’t have tutors to guide, critique and influence me, therefore I was able to experiment with different mediums and techniques until I began to establish my own artistic style.
+However, it was when I got my art studio in March 2016 that I feel I truly started experimenting with my own personal style.
+Except for my fellow contemporaries that I share my creative space with, I didn’t have tutors to guide, critique and influence me.
+Therefore I was able to experiment with different mediums and techniques until I began to establish my own artistic style.
 I work in a studio on Victoria street in Liverpool city centre with 9 other creatives.
-I am always eager to try new materials and techniques to create unique contemporary pieces, and there is a great atmosphere working in a studio with like-minded enthusiastic and supportive people who you can share and discuss ideas with.
-With every new piece that I create I learn and develop as an artist, and I am constantly researching and experimenting to perfect my practice.
+Always wanting to create unique and contemporary pieces, I am always eager to try new materials and techniques.
+There is a great atmosphere working in a studio with like-minded enthusiastic and supportive people who you can share and discuss ideas with.
+As a result, with every new piece that I create I learn and develop as an artist, and I am constantly researching and experimenting to perfect my practice.

 I achieved a Bachelor of Arts degree in Fine Art, and a Masters in Art History and Curating from Liverpool Hope University where I studied from 2010-2014.